micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

-For the moment we do not plan to migrate to Python 3, so it is enough to modernize our basic libraries (what is needed for oq-lite and nothing more) and to check for Python 3 syntactic correctness: that means that it is enough to run `python3 -m py_compile` on all the modules.
+For the moment we do not plan to migrate to Python 3, so it is enough to modernize our basic libraries (what is needed for oq-lite and nothing more) and to check for Python 3 syntactic correctness: that means that it is enough to run `python3 -m py_compile` on all of the modules.
 That will force our contributors to be Python 3-aware, and will be useful as a training exercise.